osgi/osgi.enroute.site/_tutorial_maven/320-local.md

 ---
-title: Installing in a Local Repository
+title: The Local Repository
 layout: tutorial
 lprev: 310-central
-lnext: 330-
+lnext: 330-maven-project
 summary: Install bnd JARs in the Maven local repository after a build
 ---

 Maven's local repository is a _cache_ but it is also used to share revisions between projects that run on the same machine.
-In Maven, you then _install_ a revision in the local repository as a _snapshot_, and then the other project can depend on it.
-This model is supported by the Bnd Maven Repository.
+In Maven, you can _install_ a revision in the local repository, and then the other project can depend on it.
+This model is also supported by the Bnd Maven Repository.

-## Release Repository
+## Local Repository

 For this, we want to have a _local repository_.
 In OSGi enRoute we've already have a local repository: